-As an exporter you have to make sure you get your export financing right.
-Keep in mind that you must be able to fund your export contract, make sure you get paid, and more.
+As an exporter ensure you get your export financing right.
+Keep in mind that you must fund your export contract.

 Five tips for financing